canopas/canopas_unity/README.md

   (Only Admin/HR can review your leave request and approve/reject it.)

 #### * View Leave History
-- Can see Leave Details of coworkers except reason .
+- Can see Leave Details of coworkers except reason.
 - Can see only upcoming Leaves of coworkers.
   (Go to Members tab, Click on member and you can see upcoming leaves of the member.)

 #### * Update Personal Information
-- Click on **☰** button on the left side on Home screen.
+- Click on the **☰** button on the left side on Home screen.
 - Click on **_Personal Details_** to Update it.
   (As an employee, you can't change your role within the organization.)